This review will cover:

 On some machines I’ve tried, the motor simply isn’t powerful enough and the dasher stops rotating way before a batch has been sufficiently frozen.
 This is a fundamental flaw because a machine that doesn’t have a motor powerful enough to continue rotating the dasher and ensure that sufficient air is incorporated and enough water frozen will likely make ice cream that is coarse.

-I haven’t had any issues with the motor on the Lello Musso Pola 5030 Desert Maker stoping before a batch has been sufficiently frozen.
+I haven’t had any issues with the motor on the Lello Musso Pola 5030 Dessert Maker stoping before a batch has been sufficiently frozen.

 9. The central pin issue